Howard Finster

 Howard Finster (December 2, 1916 – October 22, 2001) was an American artist and Baptist minister from Georgia.
 He claimed to be inspired by God to spread the gospel through the design of his swampy land into Paradise Garden, a folk art sculpture garden with over 46,000 pieces of art.
 His creations include outsider art, naïve art, and visionary art.
 Finster came to widespread notice in the 1980s with his album cover designs for R.E.M. and Talking Heads.

-Early life

-Finster was born at Valley Head, Alabama, to Samuel and Lula Finster, and lived on the family farm as one of 13 children.
-He attended school from age six into the sixth grade.
-He said he had his first vision at the age of three years, when he saw his recently deceased sister Abbie Rose walking down out of the sky wearing a white gown.
-She told him, "Howard, you're gonna be a man of visions."

-He became "born again" at a Baptist revival at the age of 13 and began to preach at 16.
-He gave the occasional sermon at local churches and wrote articles for the town newspaper, and became a full-time pastor at Rock Bridge Baptist Church in 1940.
-He later served at the Mount Carmel Baptist Church in Fort Payne, Alabama, shortly before venturing into full-time art.

 Artistic works

 Finster began building his first garden park museum in Trion, Georgia, in the late 1940s.
 It featured an exhibit on the inventions of mankind in which Finster planned to display one of everything that had ever been invented, models of houses and churches, a pigeon flock and a duck pond.